Split (bowling): Big four (4–6–7–10)

+The Big four, also known as the Golden Gate split, Big ears, Grandma's teeth, Double pinochle, consists of the two pins on either side of the pin deck.

 The only professional to convert this split on television is Walter Ray Williams, Jr., doing so on an ESPN telecast in 2005, although there have been other bowlers to do so on camera.

-Side-by-side splits (4–5; 5–6; 7–8; 9–10)
+Side-by-side splits (2–3; 4–5; 5–6; 7–8; 8–9; 9–10)

+Also known as fit splits.
 Similar to baby splits because of their close distance from one another, the side-by-side split is almost always made by fitting the ball in between the two pins left standing.
-A much rarer conversion of the split involves sliding one pin into the other.
-A similar split (4–5–7 or 5–6–10) should be made the same way.
-Also called "Fit splits;" the 4–5 was referred to as the "Steam fitter" on Make That Spare.
+The 4–5 was referred to as the "Steam fitter" on Make That Spare.

 Greek church (4–6–7–8–10 or 4–6–7–9–10)

-This split is similar to the Big four, except there is another pin included (either the 8 or 9 pin).
-This split is believed to be slightly easier to convert than the Big four, because sliding the 6-pin over (for right-handers) will sometimes cause the 6-pin to ricochet off the 9-pin and set a crash course for the 4 and 7 pins.
-Also "shooting the two" (4-7 for right-handers) can work if the bowler can get the 4 pin to glance/bounce off the front of the 9 pin.
-Statistical review, however, reveals this shot to be the least-converted in professional bowling.

-Big five (3–4–6–7–10 or 2–4–6–7–10)

-This split is most easily converted by sliding either the 2-pin (for left-handers) or the 3-pin (for right-handers) into the two pins on the other side of the pin deck.
-The ball should take out either the 6–10 (for right-handers) or the 4–7 (for left-handers).